 Peru: Is it a good time to invest in Peru?
 What about its tourism industry?
 Are we talking about a sustainable country?
 When it comes to Peru’s political life, is corruption affecting its reputation?
-Join us as we investigate those and other questions in our analysis of international rankings and indices about Peru’s economic performance, brand image and reputation.
+Let’s explore how Peru shapes its distinctive narrative in the international arena, drawing insights from data provided by TPBO partners and other reputable institutions.

 Tip: for an in-depth account on Peru’s performance as destination, its national identity and branding, read our special report on Peru, featuring interviews with leading Peruvian thinkers.

 Peru’s soft power and brand strength

 How does Peru compare in terms of reputation and brand value globally?